bomeara/phydocker/README.md

 `docker build -t bomeara/phydocker .`

-Or if you want to not use the cached images:
+Or if you want to not use the cached images (the --squash will make compressed images, but requires experimental docker):

-`docker build --no-cache -t bomeara/phydocker .`
+`docker build --no-cache --squash -t bomeara/phydocker .`

 To push to docker hub